Tips for answering Oxford interview questions

 Can archaeology “prove” or “disprove” the Bible?

-In this example, from an oriental studies interview, your instinct is probably correct: no, archaeology cannot prove or disprove the Bible, because the evidence and relationship between evidence, text and religion is far more complex than the question allows for.
+In this example your instinct is probably correct: no, archaeology cannot prove or disprove the Bible, because the evidence and relationship between evidence, text and religion is far more complex than the question allows for.

 Perhaps this answer seems just too obvious.
 But again, what matters here is not your answer but your discussion points.